farrellgaffar/Big-Data-Analytics/README.md

 # Big-Data-Analytics
-There are a lot of projects in here and the data was given by my lecturer from Big data Subjects
+There are a lot of projects in here and the data that i got was from my lecturer from